abishek-murali/Tennis_prediction/results/tennis_report.md

 #   kable_styling()
 ```

 We notice the difference in mean across the features.
-I have scaled the features to ensure a feature does not influence results just because it has different units of meaurement.
+I have scaled the features to ensure a feature does not influence results just because it has different units of measurement.

 The next step involved creating dummy variables to ensure factors are treated as categories and are transformed to columns with 1's and 0's.
 This is done to ensure the magnitude of the numeric values of a categorical column such as Grand slam code does not have any influence on the results.

-I proceed to splitting the data into train-validation and test for this analysis.
+I proceed to split the data into train-validation and test for this analysis.
 I will be using validation to tune the hyperparameters of the model and finally test to check how well it performs.

 #### Results of model analysis